cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/design-context-history.md

 ## Current
 The design has not undergone any major revisions since September 2020 but it has seen iterations to the homepage and the addition of many new pages and features.
-These includes more focus on the neeeds of businesses in California, new and improved data dashboards, more content and features to tell the story of equity and a myriad of updates related to California's vaccine rollout.
+These include more focus on the neeeds of businesses in California, new and improved data dashboards, more content and features to tell the story of equity and a myriad of updates related to California's vaccine rollout.
 See [Sample Projects](https://teamdocs.covid19.ca.gov/teams/rad/research-sample-projects.html) in the Research portion of this documentation to learn about what has driven many of these updates.

 ![Screeshot of current homepage](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/website-design-04.png)